Instrumental/Instrumental.NET/README.md

 Instrumental is a [application monitoring platform](https://instrumentalapp.com) built for developers who want a better understanding of their production software.
 Powerful tools, like the [Instrumental Query Language](https://instrumentalapp.com/docs/query-language), combined with an exploration-focused interface allow you to get real answers to complex questions, in real-time.

 This agent supports custom metric monitoring for .NET applications.
+It provides high-data reliability at high scale, without ever blocking your process or causing an exception.

 Getting Started
 ===============